kylestetz/lissajous/API.md

 ### `group.remove(tracks)`

 Remove one or more tracks to an existing group.
 Provide each track as an argument to `remove`.

+### `group.sync()`, `group.sync(tracks)`

+Runs `track.sync` on all tracks in the group, immediately starting them all from the beginning of their `beat` patterns.

+If other tracks are passed in, they will be synced in addition to all of the group's tracks.

 ## Generators